Road King: Elliott Wins at Daytona for 3rd Straight Roadie

 But that late caution gave both a shot, albeit an unlikely one given Elliott's road repertoire.

-Another top contender, Kevin Harvick, got turned around while braking into the “international horseshoe” and never recovered.
-Rookie Christopher Bell hit Harvick in the rear and spun him out.
+Another top contender, points leader Kevin Harvick, got turned around while braking into the “international horseshoe” and never recovered.
 Harvick finished 17th.

 “This is far beyond my wildest dreams for this event,” Grala said.